g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 	<img src="/img/esa-deaths/est_rates.png" />
 </div>

 What does this tell us?
-The "fit-for-work" population is probably not the same as the general population - and you could see this as an indictment of WCA, since this is how they are treated.
+The "fit-for-work" population is probably not the same as the general population - and you could see this as an indictment of <a href="{{wca}}">WCA</a>, since this is how they are treated.
 It's consistent with half of "FFW" people being just as disabled as the "unfit-for-work", or with all "FFW"s being "half" as disabled - or, more likely, with some mixture of these things.

-If the "FFW" had the same health as the general population, you'd expect them to suffer roughly 890 deaths a year. <a href="#fn:7" id="fnref:7">7</a>  As it is, there were 1058, or 171 excess deaths a year. <a href="#fn:8" id="fnref:8">8</a>
+If the "FFW" had the same health as the general population, you'd expect them to suffer roughly 890 deaths a year. <a href="#fn:7" id="fnref:7">7</a>  As it is, there were 1058, or roughly `~172` excess deaths a year. <a href="#fn:8" id="fnref:8">8</a>

-"2,380" is thus several times too high an estimate, _even when stated as a careful observational result_, which it never is.
+"2,380" is thus many times too high, _even if_ it had been stated as a careful observation of the situation and not as the resounding proof of blame it was stated as.

 This does not demonstrate causation; many other things besides WCA could have and will have borne on these.
 I don't even have the row-level data to properly establish that FFWs are a different population, let alone enough to isolate WCA's effects on them.